-1.4 Acquire/implement a level of technology that enables the Park District to conduct business in a manner which meets public ex Research Golf Simulators at ALGC to add technology and year round leagues with goal to increase revenue by 5%.
-April 2026 Evaluate if facility rentals can be moved to an online process with a goal to increase room rentals by 10%.
+KACABITCH (ANIT SIMILIBITATE OF ALLAL TA ORD TACHNALAGY OND VARI PALING IASGUAE WITH GASLIFA INCRASEA PAVANUA NV 57 blic expectation.
+April 2026 Research Golf Simulators at ALGC to add technology and year round leagues with goal to increase revenue by 5%.
+Evaluate if facility rentals can be moved to an online process with a goal to increase room rentals by 10%.
 April 2026 Offer two opportunities for patrons to purchase pool passes onsite at outdoor pools.
-April 2026 Implement daily reservations on Court Reserve for outdoor tennis & pickleball courts.
+April 2026 mplement daily reservations on Court Reserve for outdoor tennis & pickleball courts.
 March 2026 Recreational Opportunities & Facilities 2.1 Plan, finance and develop quality facilities which meet the diverse recreational needs of participants in all age groups.
 Develop and implement a plan for Lake Arlington boat storage cage to make space more efficient.
 May 2026 Develop an operational plan that includes staffing levels and program opportunities for the newly developed Recreation Park Pool facility.
 April 2026 Continue to integrate two tennis clubs as one concept and improve patron education on the one club concept.
 April 2026 Maintain a combined 60,000 golf rounds at ALGC and NKGC.
-April 2026 2.2 Provide quality recreational programs and services which meet the needs of all age groups, and promote a healthy lifestyle in the community.
-Increase swim lessons revenue by 20% over the previous year.
+April 2026 2.2 Provide quality recreational programs and services which meet the needs of all age groups, and promote a healthy lifest yle in the community. ncrease swim lessons revenue by 20% over the previous year.
 April 2026 Re-establish daytime swim lessons with at least one new offering for preschool ages 3-6 years.
 December 2025 Re-establish daytime parent-tot swim time at ARC at least one day per week.
-April 2026 Increase t-ball enrollment by 5%.
+April 2026 ncrease t-ball enrollment by 5%.
 August 2025 Add two new programs per area during the year.
-April 2026 Increase registration for high school tennis programs along with improving high school coach outreach and engagement.
+April 2026 ncrease registration for high school tennis programs along with improving high school coach outreach and engagement.
 September 2025 Develop and implement a pickle ball league between ARC and Pioneer.
-January 2026 Implement youth fitness classes and one day program that will increase revenue by 50%.
-April 2026 Increase monthly tournament participation at ALGC with the goal to increase revenue by 5%.
-Offer specific short game clinics at Sunset Meadows Driving Range with the new artificial putting and chipping green.
-April 2026 Increase net revenue for Arlington Classic Tours by 2%.
+January 2026 mplement youth fitness classes and one day program that will increase revenue by 50%.
+April 2026 ncrease monthly tournament participation at ALGC with the goal to increase revenue by 5%.
+Offer specific short game clinics at Sun Meadows Driving Range with the new artificial putting and chipping green. set April 2026 Increase net revenue for Arlington Classic Tours by 2%.
 April 2026 Increase early childhood offerings by 10% with addition of new full-time supervisors.
 April 2026 Offer one new senior luncheon or special event at an offsite location including entertainment.
 April 2026 Offer one new evening program at the senior center targeting working seniors.
 April 2026 Provide two in-house training opportunities for AHPD preschool staff.
-April 2026 2.3 Provide strategic marketing planning to provide a solid foundation for increasing customer loyalty, brand relevance, and busin ess profitability.
-Work alongside Marketing to create a new CAP Parent Handbook.
+April 2026 2.3 Provide strategic marketing planning to provide a solid foundation for increasing customer loyalty, brand relevance, and Work alongside Marketing to create a new CAP Parent Handbook.
 September 2025 Develop a business plan for each area of responsibility.
 Each supervisor would develop their own modeled on ARC's plan.
-April 2026 Develop a business plan for golf facilities.
+April 2026 Develop a business plan for each area of responsibility.
+Each supervisor would develop their own injudeded on Area splan.
 April 2026